FactomProject/factom-docs/wallet/includes/_install-enterprise-wallet.md

 ### Mac

-Double click on the .dmg file downloaded at Step 1, when prompted drag EnterpriseWallet.app into the Applications folder.
+Double click on the "enterprise-wallet-setup.dmg" file downloaded at Step 1, when prompted drag EnterpriseWallet.app into the Applications folder.

 ![Install Mac Wallet](/images/wallet_086.png)